citizenfish/bikepackmaps/docs/design-overview.md

 At the moment we get a decent result with the Zoomstack style and mapnik.txt as the typ file

 I am trying out a style from https://github.com/ligfietser/mkgmap-style-sheets/tree/master

+Took a while to work out that the command line option --read-config needs to be right at the end if not all other command line options are overridden